zanarmstrong/pixyll/_posts/2015-01-29-DrawingOnePictureWithAnother.md

 It plays with the idea of taking information and changing the meaning through rearrangement.
 It takes in a video feed from the computer's camera and displays that on the left side of the screen.
 Every pixel on the left side shows up somewhere on the right side, with the same exact color.
 One the right, I first simple ordered by a quarter circle radiating from the upper left.
 In other instances I used a seed image to determine the order of the brightness of the pixel on the right.
 The colors from the left image are arranged based on the brightness of the right seed image, to create the resulting image.

 A still example is here shown with simply sorting to seed right side and with an image as the seed.
+Sorry for the cheesiness of holding up my phone... it was the most colorful thing I had onhand.

 Sorting to seed the right side:
 ![](https://lh4.googleusercontent.com/-0gPmIWqgWT8/VMq7ntMfBOI/AAAAAAAAcSI/buWWmpIf1s8/w1118-h419-no/Screen%2BShot%2B2015-01-29%2Bat%2B2.59.00%2BPM.png)